Scottish Fire and Rescue Service

+The current chief officer of the Scottish Fire and Rescue Service is Stuart Stevens who has overall responsibility for the day to day running of the fire and rescue service and all its associated operations.

-Consolidation
+Consolidation and structure

 After a consultation, the Scottish Government confirmed on 8 September 2011 that a single fire and rescue service would be created in Scotland to replace the eight existing local authority fire and rescue services.

 Following further consultation on the detailed operation of the service, the Police and Fire Reform (Scotland) Bill was published on 17 January 2012.
 After scrutiny and debate by the Scottish Parliament, the legislation was approved on 27 June 2012.
 The Bill duly received royal assent as the Police and Fire Reform (Scotland) Act 2012.
 This Act also created Police Scotland in place of the previous eight regional police forces.
 The mergers were effective from 1 April 2013.
 Eight months after the consolidation, an internal report said the reorganisation had not negatively affected operational response.

 The eight services that were merged are:

 The number of control rooms handling 999 calls was also reduced from eight to three.
 The consolidation of regional call centres has reportedly resulted in a number of dispatching errors.
 For example, a crew from Beauly was sent to a blaze 10 miles away in Dingwall as the dispatcher was allegedly unaware Dingwall had its own fire station.
 The service is headquartered in Cambuslang, South Lanarkshire, on the south-eastern outskirts of Glasgow, incorporating a national training centre, opened in January 2013.
 There are a further three service delivery centres in the east, west and north of the country.

-Structure

 On 16 August 2012, the Scottish Government confirmed the first chief fire officer of the new service would be Alasdair Hay, then acting chief fire officer of Tayside Fire and Rescue Service, following an open recruitment exercise.
 Pat Watters, former president of the Convention of Scottish Local Authorities, was also announced as chair of the service, an appointment to run for three years from September 2012.
 Members of the SFRS Board appointed in October 2012 were Watters, Bob Benson, James Campbell, Kirsty Darwent, Marieke Dwarshuis, Michael Foxley, Robin Iffla, Bill McQueen, Sid Patten, Neil Pirie, Martin Togneri and Grant Thoms.